Investigations of Charge Collection and Signal Timing in a multi-pixel Silicon Drift Detector: Introduction

-For the sterile neutrino search, a comprehensive understanding of the detector response to incident radiation is essential.
+For the sterile neutrino search, a comprehensive understanding of the detector response to the incident radiation is essential.
 Sensitivity studies are conducted to model the impact of a variety of systematic effects on the obtained $\upbeta$-spectrum originating from the different components of KATRIN~(rear wall, tritium source, transport and spectrometer section, detector, and data acquisition system).
 Since about~\SI{1}{\%} of all detected events are charge sharing events, they have to be accounted for in the model describing the detector response.
-In this work, we focus on investigating the charge sharing between neighboring pixels.
-This effect is parameterized by the effective charge cloud size and is of key importance for the final detector response model.
+Charge sharing refers to the process in which the generated charge carriers are collected in multiple pixels.
+It is the result of energy being deposited at or close to the boundary region of adjacent detector pixels.
+In this work, we focus on investigating this effect, which can be parameterized by the effective charge cloud size~$w_{\mathrm{cc}}$.
 Moreover, we study the drift time of the electrons as a function of the position at which they are generated.
 This allows us to assess the timing resolution of the detector and to find a possible correlation of the drift time to events which share their charge between adjacent pixels.
 Furthermore, we examine the pulse shape to infer the location of energy deposition and thus to identify charge sharing events.
 The results will be used as input parameters for the sensitivity studies and will be incorporated into the model describing the detector response.

-For the investigations, a laser system has been designed to characterize the charge collection process in a 7-pixel TRISTAN prototype SDD, see section~\ref{sec:setup}.
+For the investigations, a laser system has been designed to characterize the charge collection process in a 7-pixel~TRISTAN prototype~SDD, see sections~\ref{sec:detector} and~\ref{sec:setup}.
 It allows to mimic electron signals by creating electron-hole pairs at a precise position in the pixel at a shallow depth, where also electrons would deposit their energy.
 The experimental results will be compared to simulations, which are introduced in section~\ref{sec:simulations}.
 An empirical model describing the pulse shape has been developed to compare the charge collection process at different positions in the detector, see section~\ref{sec:signal_model}.
 Finally, the experimental results will be presented in section~\ref{sec:results}.